Stargazing for beginners: 5 essential tips

 5. Don’t be afraid

 It’s okay to make mistakes and ask more experienced people for help.
 There is nothing wrong if you occasionally (once or twice) mistake Jupiter for Mars.
-Just take more time for observation and put more attention on details.
+Take more time for observation and pay closer attention to details.
 Of course, online astronomical articles and apps are useful, and we’re lucky to have them, but there is nothing more helpful than exploring the night sky with your own eyes.
 Use imagination to find more star patterns, follow the lunar phase, search for bright meteors, and Star Walk 2 will be there to consult you.

 Happy stargazing!